AmandaJLea/differential_correlation/README.md

 # README

-The code provided here implements the method described in [paper info].
+The code provided here implements the method described in "Genetic and environmental perturbations lead to regulatory decoherence" (https://www.biorxiv.org/content/early/2018/07/14/369306).

 The goal of the method is to test whether a predictor variable (e.g., environment, disease status, or genotype) affects the degree to which two variables are correlated.